antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ## Monad elements

-This section goes through the steps of the general ERTMon workflow.
+This section goes through the steps of the general `ERTMon` workflow.
+For didactic purposes each sub-section changes the pipeline assigned to the variable `p`.
+Of course all functions can be chained into one big pipeline as shown in the section "Larger example pipeline".

 ### Monad unit